hatzfeld/certbot-local-dns/README.md

   -d subdom.example.com -d '*.subdom.example.com'
 ```

+(Until 2018-11-08 a bug made this last call fail; this should be fixed now.)

-Be patient when running on of these commands; some steps may need a few minutes which may pass without giving any message.
+Be patient when running any of these commands; some steps may need a few minutes which may pass without giving any message.

 If no errors occur, you will find (soft links to) your certificates in /etc/letsencrypt/live/subdom.example.com.
 If the certificate file will be used on the local host, it is a good option to write the paths to these softlinks into the config files of your server software (e.g. apache).
 Do not use the filenames the softlinks point to; these may change with renewals.